-AND CHEM 790.
+4.10 Student Research Plans, Oral Comprehensive Examinations.
 In your 3rd semester, you must submit a copy of the final description of RESEARCH PROGRESS AND PLANS to the Director of Graduate Studies (i.e., the Graduate Office) and each of your committee members together with a date, time and place (approved by your committee) for the oral presentation of the plan to your Advisory Committee (see next paragraph for scheduling).
 Use the "Plan" title page in the back of this handbook (section 10.05) as the cover page of the Plan.
 Your advisor must sign the title page before it will be accepted by the Director of Graduate Studies.
 The PLAN shall serve as the ORAL COMPREHENSIVE EXAMINATION for the Ph.D. degree (i.e., this examination also satisfies the Graduate School requirement for a Comprehensive Examination of Candidates for the M.S.).
 Thus, your full advisory committee (4.07) (or substitute members) must be present for the defense.
 The committee will question you on the (a) specific knowledge of the research project, (b) general knowledge of the research field and (c) research progress to date.
-In the research PLAN semester, you will register for CHEM 790 (Introduction to Research).
-The grade for this course is assigned by the advisor and is based on research progress during the PLAN semester.